GuigaHick/CodeExercises/README.md

 # CodeExercises
-It is a repository to storge code from C and C++ Exercises
+It is a repository to storge some algorithm and data strcutures exercises using C#